Composition

 element:

-In the Menu with Framer Motion example, the as
+In the Menu with Framer Motion example, the render

 prop is used to render the Menu component as a motion.div

-The Tab with Next.js App Router example uses the as
+The Tab with Next.js App Router example uses the render

 prop to render the Tab component as the custom Link